Harry & Paul: Third series

 A third series was confirmed by Paul Whitehouse on the TV sketch show Horne & Corden.
 It had a new producer as the producer Geoffrey Perkins died in 2008, shortly before the second series was broadcast.
 Series 3 ran between 28 October and 2 December 2010, once again for 6 episodes.
 Unlike the first two series, it contained no audience laugh track.

 Enfield and Whitehouse won a BAFTA for the second time in 2011, following the third series.

 Fourth series

 Whilst appearing on The Alan Titchmarsh Show on 1 April 2011, Paul Whitehouse confirmed that the show had been recommissioned despite reports suggesting it had been cancelled earlier in the year.
-It began broadcasting on Sunday nights from 28 October 2012.
+It began broadcasting on Sunday nights from 28 October 2012 with five new episodes followed by a repeat of the Series 3 best-of compilation episode.

 Specials

 Story of the 2s

-Enfield and Whitehouse reunited for a one-hour special, which aired on 25 May 2014 as part of celebratory programmes marking the 50th anniversary of BBC Two entitled "Harry & Paul's Story of the 2s".
+Enfield and Whitehouse reunited for a one-hour special, which aired on 25 May 2014 as part of celebratory programmes marking the 50th anniversary of BBC Two, entitled Harry & Paul's Story of the 2s.
 The title is a parody of Simon Schama's 2013 BBC Two documentary The Story of the Jews.
 It featured various parodies and sketches based on BBC Two programmes joined together in a mockumentary format looking at the history of the channel, including: